 About the company

 I started on my journey with computers back in 1980 on a Radio Shack TRS80 model 1.
-My seventh grade school had a single pilot computer class that ran for a six week period, or maybe two.
-In that class I learned the basic programming language and even more importantly that I could make a computer do what I asked it to do.
+My seventh-grade school had a single pilot computer class that ran for a six-week period, or maybe two.
+In that class, I learned the basic programming language and even more important that I could make a computer do what I asked it to do.

 For many years I helped organize and even became president for several years of the Conroe Huntsville Users Group, CHUG.
 This group met monthly to talk about technology, show off the latest hardware and software, and play games.
 There were several Special Interest Groups within CHUG which were sections devoted to a particular topic.
 Examples included the Apple SIG and the OS/2 SIG.
 The Apple SIG was officially recognized by Apple and enjoyed special discounts through Apple on both hardware and software.
 The OS/2 SIG was officially recognized by IBM and Team OS/2 and received gifts, materials and training.

 In the 1990s I actually started running my own larger BBSs on a variety of hardware and software.
 Eventually, this led to a system called Pawn To King’s Four (PTK4 for short).
 This was a three-line (four at one time) system where all the lines could chat and play games with each other.
 In addition, the system was linked with hundreds of other systems around the world exchanging both public forum messages and private messages internationally.
 Eventually, this even linked into the internet providing internet email and messaging to people, providing their first internet access.